Colorado Landlord Tenant Laws, Rights, & Duties [2024]

 Colorado tenants have several rights that help ensure their safety and respect while living in a rental unit.
 Some of their most important rights include:

-• The right to a safe and habitable living space.
+1. The right to a safe and habitable living space that meets basic health and safety requirements.

-• The right to privacy and quiet enjoyment.
+2. The right to privacy and quiet enjoyment of the rental property.

-• The right to have their security deposit returned at the end of the tenancy
+5. The right to have their security deposit returned within 60 days of lease termination.

 What are tenant responsibilities in Colorado?